-- 1. practice in civil engineering or a related field; - 2. pursue advanced education in civil engineering or a related field; - 3. act as responsible, effective, and ethical citizens; - 4. communicate effectively; - 5. collaborate effectively.
+- 1. Practice as a professional civil engineer. - 2.
+Pursue advanced education in civil engineering or related fields. - 3.
+Act as responsible, effective and ethical citizens. - Understand and effectively communicate the realistic constraints of civil engineering. - 5.
+Perform effectively in a multi-disciplinary environment.

-Students enjoy a close relationship with fulltime faculty with advanced engineering degrees who are also licensed professionals with many years of practical experience.
-Course offerings promote education in relevant theory common to all technical areas, engineering design and principles of sustainable development.
+Students enjoy a close relationship with full-time faculty with advanced engineering degrees who are also licensed professionals with many years of practical experience.
+Course offerings promote education in theory relevant to our civil engineering technical areas, engineering design and principles of sustainable development.
 These concepts are emphasized and integrated throughout the curriculum in a sequential manner.

-Early in the curriculum, elements of the creative design process are introduced as students complete design projects appropriate to the freshman level.
-While most freshman and sophomore courses are intended to provide a solid background in mathematics, communications, basic sciences, and engineering mechanics, certain courses provide additional concepts and methodologies supporting more advanced topics in sustainability and engineering.
-In junior civil engineering courses, students develop a broad engineering base.
-Junior courses include topics in structural, transportation, water resources and environmental engineering, as well as geotechnical engineering, project management and engineering economics.
+Early in the curriculum, elements of the creative design process are introduced as students complete first-year design projects.
+While most freshman and sophomore courses are intended to provide a solid background in mathematics, communications, basic sciences, and engineering mechanics, certain courses provide additional concepts and methodologies supporting more advanced topics in engineering and professional practice.

+At the junior level, students develop a broad civil engineering base.
+Junior courses include core topics in structural, transportation, water resources and geotechnical engineering.

-In the senior year, students are required to complete an intensive engineering design project.
+In the fourth year, students are required to complete an intensive engineering design project.
 This effort is focused on a professional-quality civil engineering design and includes essential elements of technical communications and group dynamics.
 The senior project also involves realistic constraints including cost and sustainability considerations, socioeconomic effects, aesthetic choices and ethical deliberations.
+In this year, students also begin their selected program of graduate-level coursework leading to selection of their graduate project.

-Graduating seniors prepare for the Fundamentals of Engineering (FE) examination as a first step toward licensure as professional engineers.
+Finally, students complete coursework and individual graduate projects leading to the co-terminal bachelor's and master's degrees.
+Students also prepare for the Fundamentals of Engineering (FE) examination as a first step toward licensure as professional engineers.

-To ensure graduates can become responsible, effective citizens and begin building a foundation for lifelong learning, students are required to satisfy Oregon Tech general education requirements in communication, humanities, social sciences, and science/ mathematics.
+To ensure graduates can become responsible, effective citizens and begin building a foundation for lifelong learning, students are required to satisfy Oregon Tech general education requirements in communication, humanities, social sciences, and science/mathematics.

 Students interested in the field of civil engineering should emphasize mathematics and science in high school.
-Two years of algebra and one year each of geometry, trigonometry, chemistry and physics are preferred for entry into the Civil Engineering Program.
+Two years of algebra and one year each of geometry, trigonometry, chemistry and physics are preferred.
 Additional courses in mathematics and computeraided drafting are desirable.